 3.05 Removal of Officers

-Any officer may be removed from office at any time, with or without cause, on the affirmative vote of two-thirds of the institutional representatives, whenever in the membership's judgment the best interests of the Council will be served.
+Any officer may be removed from office at any time, with or without cause, on the affirmative vote of two-thirds of the institutional representatives, whenever in the membership's judgment the best interests of the EC will be served by doing so.

 Vacancy

-Vacancy in an officer or at-large representatives’ position, however occasioned, may be filled at any time by election of a qualified individual to fill the unexpired term.
+Vacancy in an officer or at-large representative’s position, however occasioned, may be filled at any time by election of a qualified individual to fill the unexpired term.

 Delegation of Duties